University of East Anglia: What it's really like

 What facilities does UEA have to offer?

 The university is always investing in new facilities for its students.
-For example, in 2021, UEA opened Productivity East, which is a new regional hub for engineering technologies.
-There’s also Broadcast House in the city, with broadcast facilities for our journalism and media students; plus the university is a part of Norwich Research Park, so healthcare students can access world-class research on their doorstep.
+For example, UEA recently opened Productivity East, which is a new regional hub for engineering technologies.
+There’s also Broadcast House in the city, with broadcast facilities for our journalism and media students.
+Plus, the university is a part of Norwich Research Park, so healthcare students can access world-class research on their doorstep.

 We have a 24-hour library, open 365 days a year, so you’ll always have somewhere to study independently.

-Our students’ union hosts over 200 societies and has a club and music venue on-campus, where exciting guests like George Ezra, Rex Orange County, and Charli XCX have all performed.
+Our students’ union hosts over 200 societies and has a club and music venue on-campus, where exciting guests like George Ezra, Rizzle Kicks, and Charli XCX have all performed.

 What is the accommodation like?

 We have a few different types of accommodation at UEA, so you can base your choice on what’s important to you.
-60% of our accommodation on-campus is en suite, but there are shared bathroom and studio options as well.
-Most shared flats have between six and 13 students.
+The majority of our accommodation on campus is en-suite, but there are shared bathroom options as well.
+Most shared flats have between 6 and 14 students.
 All accommodation is self-catered.

 Most students choose to live off-campus in second and third year, in private rented accommodation with their friends.